-We are a development stage company as we have had minimal recurring revenues to date and do not expect to have significant revenues until we are able to sell a product candidate after obtaining applicable regulatory approvals or we establish collaborations that provide funding, such as licensing fees, milestone payments, royalties, research funding or otherwise.
+We are a development stage company as we have not generated revenues to date and do not expect to have significant revenues until we are able to sell a product candidate after obtaining applicable regulatory approvals or we establish collaborations that provide funding, such as licensing fees, milestone payments, royalties, research funding or otherwise.
 Operations have been financed since inception, through the sale of equity and debt securities and the conversion of Common Share purchase warrants and share options.
 Our objectives, when managing capital, are to ensure there are sufficient funds available to carry out our research, development and eventual commercialization programs.
 When we have excess funds, we manage our liquidity risk by investing in highly liquid corporate and government bonds with staggered maturities to provide regular cash flow for current operations.
 We do not hold any asset-backed commercial paper and our cash is not subject to any external restrictions.
 We also manage liquidity risk by frequently monitoring actual and projected cash flows.
-The Board reviews and approves the Company's operating and capital budgets, as well as any material transactions not in the ordinary to generate revenues from our products or secure additional financing in order to continue our research and development activities and meet our ongoing obligations.
+The Board reviews and approves the Company's operating and capital budgets, as well as any material transactions not in the ordinary course of business.
+The majority of our accounts payable and accrued liabilities have maturities of less than three months.
+We are dependent on our ability to generate revenues from our products or secure additional financing in order to continue our research and development activities and meet our ongoing obligations.

-We incurred a net loss of \$4.8 million and \$2.8 million for the six months ended June 30, 2022 and three months ended June 30, 2022, respectively, and reported an accumulated deficit of \$67.0 million and \$58.7 million for the six months ended June 30 2022 and 2021, respectively.
-We expect available funds will be sufficient to fund our operating expenses for at least 12 months from the date the unaudited condensed consolidated financial statements are issued.
-However, additional funding will be necessary to fund future research, pre-clinical and clinical activities.
-We will seek additional funding through public financings, collaboration agreements, strategic alliances and licensing agreements.
+We incurred a net loss of \$10.8 million and \$6.0 million for the nine months ended September 30, 2022 and three months ended September 30, 2022, respectively, and reported an accumulated deficit of \$73.0 million as of September 30, 2022.
+Management believes that these conditions raise substantial doubt as to the Company's ability to continue as a going concern within 12 months of the date the Financial Statements are issued.
+Additional funding will be necessary to fund future clinical activities.
+We will seek additional funding through public financings, debt financings, collaboration agreements, strategic alliances and licensing agreements.
 Although we have been successful in raising capital in the past, there is no assurance of success in obtaining such additional financing on terms acceptable to us, if at all, and there is no assurance that we will be able to enter into collaborations or other arrangements.
 If we are unable to obtain funding, it could force us to delay, reduce or eliminate research and development programs and product portfolio expansion or commercialization efforts.
 These potential delays, reductions and eliminations could adversely affect future business prospects, and the ability to continue operations.